tai/cyusb-hack/README.md

 mine will have more features with above-hacked management capability.

-My plan is to create a simple command-line tool to reconfigure ypress chips from any non-Windows environment, using this enhancement to python-ucdev library.
+My plan is to create a simple command-line tool to reconfigure Cypress chips from any non-Windows environment, using this enhancement to python-ucdev library.